htimur/htimur.github.io/_posts/2016-02-27-tailing_the_mongodb_replica_set_oplog_with_scala_and_akka_streams.markdown

 Anything you can imagine, for now I'll just print the documents to `STDOUT`

 {% highlight scala %}
+source.runWith(Sink.foreach(println))
+{% endhighlight %}

+or use shortcut:

+{% highlight scala %}
 source.runForeach(println)
 {% endhighlight %}

 this will print all CRUD operations on repset from begining to end and will be waiting for any new operations.

 You can make more specific query and define the database and collection names you are interested in, also define the time from which you want the documents.
 I'll leave this up to you.

+#### Why?

+You may wander why do we need to do all this conversions from `Observable` to `Publisher` and then to the `Source`, when we could simply stick to the Reactive Streams `Publisher` or even use `Observables`.

+Well `Observables` model is quite similar to Reactive Streams API, but they just define a common mechanism of how to move data across an asynchronous boundary without losses, buffering or resource exhaustion, when Akka Streams API is focusing on formulation of transformations on data streams.

+So if you are interested only in moving data from oplog somewhere else you could use the `Observables` model from MongoDB driver, but as soon as there is a need in transformations then Akka Stream is the choice.

 ## Summary